Lakireddy Bali Reddy: Initial investigation

 On November 24, 1999, Marcia Poole, a longtime Berkeley resident, while driving on a side street in Berkeley, became suspicious when she saw four Indian men moving what she first thought was a rolled-up rug out of a Reddy-owned apartment building and putting it into a Reddy Realty van.
 Upon looking more closely at the rug being carried, she noticed a leg sticking out of it.

 Poole noticed, in the crowd of bystanders, a distraught young Indian girl, later identified as 18-year-old Laxmi Patati.
 When the men tried to drag that girl into the van too, who was "resisting with all her might," Poole stopped them and was able to get a passing driver to call the police.
-Police found the body of 13-year-old Sitha Vemireddy (later identified as one of Reddy's concubines) in the apartment building's stairwell.
+Police found the body of 13-year-old Sitha Vemireddy (later identified as one of the victims Reddy treated as concubines) in the apartment building's stairwell.
 Her sister, Lalitha, was alive but disoriented in the van.

 Police investigators, who did not know what had happened when they arrived on the scene, asked Reddy to interpret for them, which Lt.
 Cynthia Harris, chief of detectives and public information officer for the Berkeley Police Department, later admitted was a mistake.

 Reddy told the police that Patati was the roommate of sisters Sitha and Lalitha and had discovered them both unconscious when she returned to their shared apartment.
 Police accepted Reddy's story, and the coroner ruled the death of Sitha to be accidental carbon monoxide poisoning caused by a blocked heating vent, and the investigation was closed.

 Less than a month later, in December 1999, the Berkeley Police received an anonymous letter saying that Reddy had lied to them which caused a new investigation to be opened into Sitha's death, but, by that time, her body had been cremated on Reddy's orders.